booploops/okb-js/README.md

 **This project is still in early development.**

-okb-js (short for Open Keyboard) is an easy to use drop-in On Screen Keyboard for web based applications.
+okb-js (short for Open Keyboard JS) is an easy to use drop-in On Screen Keyboard for web based applications.

 This project was created out of a need for an on-screen keyboard for kiosk like environments, where the keyboard is not always available or provided by the operating system.